Refunds

 How to Set Up Direct Deposit With Flywire

-Texas A&M University has a new refund servicer in Flywire.
+Texas A&M University partners with Flywire to issue refunds to students.
 All students (new or returning) must sign up for Direct Deposit with Flywire to avoid delays with their future refunds.

 1. Log in to howdy.tamu.edu using your NetlD and password